Cara-VC/Paw-Street/README.md

 ImageMagick is free software delivered as a ready-to-run binary distribution.
 We will use it to process pictures uploaded by users.
 For example, transform into a smaller size to the same space to make it easy to show as an icon on the map.

+We re-size uploaded images to 128 * 128 and re-format these images to .jpeg in order to save storage and manage them easier.

 Please make sure ImageMagick has already install before running this project on local computer.
 ImageMagick download here: https://imagemagick.org/script/download.php

-Make sure command "magick" could running on the path "/front-end"

 ### 2.AWS

 We will use AWS as cloud platform and deploy the website on cloud.

+We deploy the front-end application and the back-end application to AWS EC2 and use pm2 to manage those applications.

+Currently, the back-end runs good but the front-end has some issues with rendering.
+So we upload 2 front-end application with 2 versions.
+The first one queries the back-end application on AWS and the other one queries the back-end application on your device.
+Please follow the instruction above.

 ## Backend APIs